tmaringgele/Optimal-Experiments-for-Partial-Causal-Effect-Identification/symbolic_bounds/docs/for_agents/README.md

 **When to read**: For quick answers to specific questions

+### 07_solving_linear_programs.md
+- Complete guide to all three solving methods
+- solve() using PPOPT (parametric, experimental constraints)
+- solve_with_highs() using HiGHS (fast, stable, no experiments)
+- solve_with_autobound() using autobound (interventions, CSV-based)
+- Decision trees for choosing the right method
+- Common patterns, troubleshooting, and best practices

+**When to read**: When you need to solve an LP or encounter solver issues

 ## Key Concepts to Understand

 Before working on this codebase, ensure you understand: